voku/portable-utf8/API.md

 # Portable UTF-8 | API

-The API from the "UTF8"-Class is written as small static methods that will match the default PHP-API e.g.
+The API from the "UTF8"-Class is written as small static methods that will match the default PHP-API.

 ## Methods